-UNT’s College of Engineering students are preparing to solve many of today’s problems through hands-on learning in state-of-the-art facilities and labs.
-Students work with some of the most cutting edge equipment in the nation.
+UNT’s College of Engineering students are preparing to solve many of today’s problems through hands-on learning in cutting edge facilities and labs.
+Students work with some of the most modern equipment in the nation.

 Center for Advanced Research and Technology